marco-campos/marco-campos/README.md

 - 👋 Hi, I’m @marco-campos
-- 👀 I’m a PhD student at the University of Houston interested in Computational Topology, namely Sensor Networks.
+- 👀 I’m a PhD student at the University of Houston interested in Computational Topology.
 - 🌱 I’m working in Python with packages such as gudhi, scikit, scipy, and pandas.
 - 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/marco-campos24/